Alujjdnd/Ngrok-LAN/README.md

 - Add meta description for CurseForge and ModMenu information

 ## License
-This template is available under the GNU GPL 3.0 license.
+This template is available under the GNU AGPL-3.0 license.